WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/veres-one-did-method.md

   ... rest of DID Document will be displayed here ...
 ```

-It may take up to 15 seconds for the network to come to consensus.
+It may take up to 15 seconds for the network to come to consensus, so the
+retrieval may fail if you try to do it too soon.
+If it fails, just try again.
+Once you get a document back, the network guarantees that all nodes on the
+network will eventually have the document if they do not already have it.

 ## Diving Deeper